factoryfx/factoryfx/README.md

 3. update new the complete configuration

 The framework always works with the complete configuration and no data record.
-The advantage is easy cross validation over data records and complete historization.
+The advantage is easy cross validation over data records and complete historization of configuration changes.
 The major disadvantages are addressed by the framework as well.

-* server only execute delta update for the changes live objects
+* server only execute delta update for the changed live objects
 * expensive resources like sockets or database pools can be reused